darklight-studios/PwdPolicyIssue/README.md

 Issue for [Darklight Nova Core](https://github.com/darklight-studios/darklight-nova-core)

 ### Function
-The Password Policy issue checks that password policies (length, age, complexity) have been set in Windows
+The Password Policy issue checks that password policies (length, age, complexity) have been set in Windows.

 ### Use